fastly/fastly-rails/README.md

   - v4.0.5
   - v4.1.1

+### Other Platforms
+As of v0.1.2, *experimental* Mongoid support was added by @joshfrench of [Upworthy](http://www.upworthy.com/).

 ## Credits

-This plugin was developed with lots of help from our friend at [Hotel Tonight](http://www.hoteltonight.com), [Harlow Ward](https://twitter.com/futuresanta).
+This plugin was developed by [Fastly](http://www.fastly.com/) with lots of help from our friend at [Hotel Tonight](http://www.hoteltonight.com), [Harlow Ward](https://twitter.com/futuresanta).
 Check out his blog about [Cache Invalidation with Fastly Surrogate Keys](http://www.hward.com/varnish-cache-invalidation-with-fastly-surrogate-keys) which is where many of the ideas used in this plugin originated.

 --
 This project rocks and uses MIT-LICENSE.